thellamiechan/thellamiechan/README.md

-- 👋 Hi, I’m @thellamiechan
+- 👋 Hi, I’m @thellamiechan, Julie Powell
-- 👀 I’m interested in Irish History, Classical History, and story craft
+- 👀 I’m interested in Irish History, Classical History, and Tea!!
 - 🌱 I’m currently learning React in She Codes Plus 2023 (also HTML, CSS, Django, and DRF)
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me linkedin.com/in/julie-powell-a44184249